iHanzo/sherlock-scan/README.md

 # Django Login Clustering Project

-This Django project aims to implement login functionality and clustering analysis of login attempts using DBSCAN.
+This Django project aims to implement login functionality and clustering analysis of login attempts using DBSCAN in Linux OS.

 ## Project Structure